 For open communication between both parties.

 That the missionary would be a peacemaker.

 That the missionary’s goal would be to seek reconciliation versus “winning” the conflict.

-Gracious Father, today I pray for ____________________ and his/her various relationships on the field.
-Please let there be mutual respect and trust between ____________________ and his/her family, colleagues, the national church, and the home office.
+Gracious Father, today I pray for ____________________ and their various relationships on the field.
+Please let there be mutual respect and trust between ____________________ and their family, colleagues, the national church, and the home office.
 Prompt ____________________ to pray for the people in those relationships, knowing that you miraculously soften the heart of an intercessor toward the one for whom they are praying.
 I don’t know today what conflicts _________________________ may be dealing with, but I ask that your Holy Spirit intervene and bring conviction and resolution.
-May ____________________ humble himself/herself to pray sincerely for any with whom he/she may be quarreling.
-Holy Spirit, encourage ____________________ to submit to your formation of Christ-like character through the conflict, humbling himself/herself to ask for and grant forgiveness.
+May ____________________ humble themselves to pray sincerely for any with whomthey may be quarreling.
+Holy Spirit, encourage ____________________ to submit to your formation of Christ-like character through the conflict, humbling themself to ask for and grant forgiveness.
 Give ____________________ the ability to communicate well with whom the offense has occurred.
 May his/her desire be to pursue peace and to breathe grace.
 Above all, may Your name be glorified as ____________________ seeks reconciliation of the relationship versus having to be proven right.
-Free him/her, Lord, to allow your Spirit to flow unobstructed and powerfully as he/she works in your harvest.
+Free them, Lord, to allow your Spirit to flow unobstructed and powerfully as they work in your harvest.
 Amen.

 Seven Ways in Seven Days – How to Pray Practically for Missionaries Series:

 Day 6: Relationships/Conflicts